Did you recently change your name due to marriage, divorce, or court order and need to update your passport?

 You can renew your passport at an acceptance facility or by mail.

-If you choose to mail in your passport application, you must include, in one envelope, the required documentation (your current U.S. Passport and official name change document), the application with a color photograph of yourself stapled to it, and the applicable fee.
+If you mail your passport application, include all required documentation (current U.S. Passport, official name change document), the application with your photo stapled, and the fee in one envelope.

 National Passport Processing Center